Accelerated Invisalign – Propel’s VPro5

 Orthodontists use Invisalign aligners to treat conditions including:

-Overbites are treatable with Invisalign aligners.
-An overbite is a too-far overlap between the top teeth and bottom teeth.
-While a small overbite is normal, Invisalign treatment is effective for correcting an excessive overbite.
+Invisalign aligners can treat overbites.
+An overbite occurs when the top teeth overlap the bottom teeth too much.
+A small overbite is normal, but Invisalign is effective for correcting an excessive overbite.

 Yes, Invisalign treatment is frequently used to correct a crossbite, also known as an underbite.